 To Kill a Mockingbird

-Atticus Finch, a lawyer in the Depression-era South, defends a black man against an undeserved rape charge, and his kids against prejudice.
+Atticus Finch, a lawyer in the Depression-era South, defends a black man against an undeserved rape charge, and his children against prejudice.
 (129 mins.)

 “ Didn't I just say I hate courtroom dramas?
 And yet To Kill a Mockingbird was one of my favorite books as a child, and the movie, only seen as an adult, is every bit as much a favorite. ” - clevecheng